 In this Deerfield Township, there are no restrictions where ash trees have been removed or are scheduled for removal due to the EAB.
 As a matter of fact, the trees are not to replace with anything according to the WLWT Channel 5 on May 5, 2015.
 This is something to consider if you have ash trees in your neighborhood.
 People in the neighborhoods feel a loss of the ash trees that have lined the streets for decades, and now the streets appear bare relative to the full ash trees that used to line their blocks.
 The removed ash tree locations will not be grounds for replanting trees and so the appearance will be something neighbors will need to become accustomed to unless restrictions of replanting are lifted.

 It has been shown that we can prevent the emerald ash borer from killing our ash trees before they have made contact with the trees.
 Although preventative treatments are available, many people do not want to spend the money before the lethal beetle is in their ash trees, but it will cost money at some point if the EAB infests them.
 Either it costs money to apply preventative treatments, or it will cost money to remove the tree after it is dead if the EAB infests it.
-This isn’t even considering the fact that new regulations may not allow replanting of any trees once an ash tree is removed after EAB infestation.
+This isn’t even considering the fact that new regulations may not allow the replanting of any trees once an ash tree is removed after an EAB infestation.

-Click here to save your ash tree in Parker, Castle Rock, Highlands Ranch, Denver, and surrounding metro Colorado areas.
+Click here to save your ash tree in Parker, Castle Rock, Highlands Ranch, Denver, and the surrounding metro Colorado areas.
 We will be happy to discuss what you can do to save your ash trees if you would like to keep the ash on your property and in your neighborhoods.
 If you prefer to call, please call us at 303-795-2381.
 We are a professional, insured tree service business, with certified arborists, and have been in business in Colorado since 1996.
 The areas we serve include Parker, Castle Rock, Highlands Ranch, Denver, and surrounding metro areas.
 Please call to find out if you can save your ash trees before it is too late.